General Course Information

 Intensive examination of selected topics in microbiology; student presentations and critiques.

 Critical discussion of current research topics.
 Students present published and unpublished research results for discussion and critique during their lab meetings.
+Course can be taken repeatedly.

 Research leading to the master’s degree.
 Maximum units which may be applied to the degree requirements may not exceed 10.
+If taking MICB 594A and MICB 594B (thesis courses), the maximum units which may be applied to the degree requirements may not exceed 6.
+Graded CR/NC (no letter grade).

-• Master’s Thesis (2-2-0)
+• Master’s Thesis (2/2/0)

-Credit on acceptance of thesis
+Credit on acceptance of thesis.

-Graded IP/CR/NC (no letter grade).
+Graded Credit (CR) / No Credit (NC) (no letter grade).

 Requirements for Graduation